-2. Applications
+b.
+Applications

-All available applications (above all Unified Communications, printing, and similar) are to be tested using realistic file sizes and components, as concerns the performance under load following the defined performance classes/user profiles in the company.
+All available applications (above all Unified Communications, printing, and similar) are to be tested using realistic file sizes and components, as concerns the performance under load following the defined performance classes / user profiles in the company.

-3. Network
+c.
+Network